flatos/antenna_launcher/README.md

 ![Graph](img/Control.png)

-I had a 19.2V cordless drill battery pack that I pressed into service.
+I have a 19.2V cordless drill battery pack that I pressed into service.
 Standard 0.25" quick-connect terminals will fit the battery's terminals.
 I added a pair of inline fuses (under the heat shrink) to prevent accidental damage...
 The control box contains only a momentary toggle switch for firing.